Imagine just how much work and effort goes into handling hundreds or even thousands of inbound calls in the call center every day.

 According to data from Gallup, employee engagement is a critical driver for growth in any industry.
 Organizations with high employee engagement are 21% more profitable than those with low employee engagement.
 Unfortunately, only 15% of employees are highly engaged, globally.

-It’s high time call center managers and decisions makers turn the table on employee wellness and satisfaction.
+It’s high time call center managers and decision makers turn the table on employee wellness and satisfaction.
 This should start with creating a supportive atmosphere where individual agents can thrive, among a host of other things.
 Organizations should also consider ongoing training and coaching to help employees adapt to emerging trends.
 In the end, keeping agents happy and engaged will rub off on the quality of service they deliver, whether for good or bad.

-4. Reduce customer hold times
+4. Reduce customer hold times.

 Customers have wide-ranging expectations when they call your business.
 While they may not expect that you should answer right from the first minute, they can get extremely frustrated when they have to wait for much longer than necessary.

-In a recent post, we discussed why even the pandemic is not much of an excuse for poor customer service —one of which is when customers have to wait till eternity on queues or on hold.
+n a recent post, we discussed why even the pandemic is not much of an excuse for poor customer service —one of which is when customers have to wait till eternity on queues or on hold.
 Here are a few tips to help cut this to the barest minimum;

 - Develop a call management plan that reflects your goals.